TheGoomy42/wowauhauraumo-GDG/README.md

 Looking for built jars?
 Go to the /build/ folder for all of them.

+The dev branch is for radical new additions that may be buggy or incomplete.
+Currently working on random encounters (battles).

 #### Current Tasks
 * **v0.4.0**
   * Continue to document existing code